xriss/gamecake/readme.md

 replacement for nginx (open resty).
 The only diference is we have C libraries and Lua libraries from this repository embedded and ready to be required by your lua code.

+We are now setup to auto build snaps via https://code.launchpad.net/~xriss/+snap/gamecake if this is working then the following should get you a snap install of gamecake.

+	sudo snap install gamecake

+Because of the way snaps work you may need to enable some interfaces, best you take a look at all the snap documentation for that sort of thing.

+We will include a full snap install and use procedure here when we work out what that actualy is.